-Hard Drives are the storage area of your system, where all programs and applications are stored and written to.
+Hard Drives are the storage area of your system, where all programs and applications are stored and written to and they are not lost when the Computer is switched off.

-With programs needing more space and the PC being used in many areas it is reccomened ed that you always opt for the largest capacity you can afford or to meet your current needs.
+With programs and especially games needing more space and the PC being used for so much, it is reccomened that you always opt for the largest capacity you can afford or to meet your current needs.
+This can save the need for portable drives or running out of space.

-If you intend to do any graphics or video editing you'll need a large amount of space to allow the programs to operate smoothly and for the video files to be stored for editing and space to allow the PC to encode any files into smaller edited formats.
+If you intend to do any graphic or video editing you will need plenty of space to allow for the raw files, perhaps your working copy and any backups!
+You always need space or temp space to allow the programs to operate smoothly and for the video files to be stored for editing and space to allow the PC to convert or encode any files.

 The hard drive works in parallel with the memory (RAM) and the motherboard to read and write data through the system.

 Operating systems and applications including games requirements for disk space has increased vastly in recent times.
-An example of this is a typical Windows XP install uses approx 1.5GB of space, a typical PC DVD Game will need just under 5GB.
+An example of this is a typical Windows 10 install uses approx 15GB of space and could be 25-40GB in extreme loaded systems with plenty of swap.

-With your office applications, any MP3 and digital picture librarys and the odd game you can easily start usign serveral GBs of space.
-This is fine however you should ensure your drives are regualrly backedup or partitioned so you can backup to another location or seperate drive.
+With your office applications, any music you might want to keep on the device locally, yes you can play direct and not stream if you like.
+Any digital picture librarys and the odd game you can easily start using serveral GBs of space, on top of your Windows/System install.
+This is fine, however you should ensure your drives are regularly backedup or partitioned so you can backup to another location or seperate drive.
+With a program or a script so you are sync'd.

 In recent years the hard drive market has benefited from technology advances which allows for larger capacity drives with falling prices.
 This benefits the users and allows for additional drives to be used either as a main disk or many choosing to add a disk purely for backup purposes.

-We would suggest a drive of around 120GB for most users as this will allow for plenty of capacity for everyday use and for disk hungry tasks.
+We would suggest a drive of around 256GB+ for most users as this will allow for plenty of capacity for everyday use and for disk hungry tasks.
 You can of course divide or partition the drive this allows for backups to be copied from one partition to the other and allows for easier maintenance and organisation of files.
+If you are into your videos or photos a larger 1-2TB external USB drive for backups, would be cheaper than having a large main SSD drive.

 IDE has long been the standard to allow ATA devices to work together in PCs.
 There have been several different versions of ATA since it was first introduced in the mid 1980's.
 The most common that we will mention are ATA 33, ATA 66, ATA 100, and ATA 133.